First published 27 August 2016

 Poet, philosopher and polymath, with an intellectual range that has swept through the works of Dante, Proust and Samuel Johnson, the major poems of Browning and several hundred of the best twentieth-century novels in the years since his diagnosis, Clive James is also something of a media junkie.
 He likes watching TV.
 A lot.
 For a couple of decades he liked being on it, until in 2000 he decided that the “Blaze of Obscurity,” as he put it, was getting to him.
 So he wrote a book about it, and retreated to more contemplative pursuits, though those did include regular contributions as a television critic for London’s Daily Telegraph.

-His gifts as a humorist were his passport when he managed to infiltrate the inner circle of Private Eye editor Peter Cook in the early 1960s, and began to make his mark as a journalist who could execute the equivalent of a stand-up comedy routine on the page.
+His gifts as a humourist were his passport when, having managed to infiltrate the inner circle of Private Eye editor Peter Cook in the early 1960s, he began to make his mark as a journalist who could execute the equivalent of a stand-up comedy routine on the page.
 As a television presenter, James’s style was like that of a virtuoso bowler on the cricket field.
 He’d set up a statement with an opening gambit, spin the cadence through several parentheses, and deliver the shot from an angle no one else would have found.
 His Postcard from London opens with a dry narrative voiceover: “A long time ago some hairy character painted blue slung the carcass of a recently slain stag, grunted ‘this is the spot’ and told his wife to build a house.
 Before she even finished pouring the mud floor, distant relatives were already arriving and since then, no one has ever gone home again except the Roman army and the German air force.”

 Clive James the stand-up comic has a way of making reappearances in the writing of Clive James the contemplative.
 It’s as if the very texture of the prose gives him an entry.
 A sentence takes a particular turn, and you can actually hear the grain of the voice as it winds around to deliver the zinger.
 But the relationship between these two personae is a little uneasy.
 In Play All, a new collection of critical essays on “box set” television series, the comedic voice is muted: always there, as if trying to resurface, but only making it in brief forays.
 The mood spectrum of the later James just has too much melancholy in it to allow those improvisational tours de force to take shape.